RPA using UiPath Certification Training

 Technology, in recent days, has reached the peaks and the growth of automation has added more wings to this transformation.
 From automating a simple unit test to automating the whole business process, technology has augmented its way to the digital era.
 In this Selenium vs RPA blog, I will give you a lucid idea of how these automation tools differ from one another.
+You can refer to the Selenium Training for further details.

 Following are a few stats that reflect the growth in the demand of automation quite accurately: